miguelpalma/salt-test/README.md

 - Formula `openssh-formula` only allow setup of one `Port`.
 Patch at https://github.com/saltstack-formulas/openssh-formula/blob/master/openssh/files/sshd_config#L51  ???
 - Formula `openssh-formula` does not have `subsystem sftp …` in pillar.
 Patch?
+- Make this conf common with monit?
+Is it possible?
+- Formula monit: get *_host_* key paths found in sshd_config from openssh conf
+- Add ability to ship .zshrc etc…
+- Monit formula: add ability to specify other httpd login and connection options

 ## Usefull resources: